• Skip to primary navigation

 Read to them, with them, and help them find appropriate material for reading on their own.
 What kinds of books could help your child delve deeper into God’s Word?
 Would biographies of faith heroes be the thing to catch their attention, or would the fantasy novels of Stephen Lawhead inspire new thoughts instead?
 Here are some more studious ideas:

 b) Bible Dictionaries or atlases.
 These can be really helpful for children who love maps and/or non-fiction books.
-Discovering that the Bible happened with real people in real time with real artifacts is life-changing, particularly for logical thinkers!
+Discovering that the Bible happened with real people in real-time with real artifacts is life-changing, particularly for logical thinkers!
+I personally have this Bible dictionary, and this Bible atlas has great reviews.

 c) Another thing you might take a look at for upper elementary/teens is some of the material by Ray Vanderlaan, who takes his Bible studies on location to Israel and shows how understanding the culture of the Bible can make the Bible SO much more meaningful!